Tours Sitemap Accessibility Skiptocontent Search

-photo of sifaw said almahrouq
+photo of said sifaw almahrouq

-SaÏd Sifaw al-Mah’rouq
+SaÏd Sifaw Marouq

+The Libyan Berberist, poet, linguist, and writer SaÏd Sifaw Marouq was born on the 18th of April 1946, in the Berber town of Jado, Nafousa Mountain, north-west Libya.
+His mother died when he was seven years old.
+His search for his "Tamazight" identity began when he was fifteen, but by the time he reached full maturity he found himself face to face with the "demons of darkness", the victim of circumstantial absurdities of Libya's darkest period in history.
 His unique, powerful identity and pioneering, daring ideals attracted the enmity of the Libyan monarchy long before the installation of Gaddafi in 1969, when his scholarship to study medicine in Egypt was withdrawn by king Idris' government; apparently because he was among the first to call for "revolution" against the corrupt monarchy.
-The kings's diplomatic staff granted him the choice to denounce his activities against the monarchy or else loose his scholarship, and being who he was he had refused to bargain, lost his scholarship, and returned home.
-After the installation of Gaddafi, he continued to speak out the truth, in the open and without fear, since he used his real name to publish his views that even in today's free Libya not many will dare to think, let alone voice in the open.
+The kings's diplomatic staff granted him the choice to denounce his revolutionary activities or else lose his scholarship, and being who he was he refused to bargain, lost his scholarship, and returned home.
+After the installation of Gaddafi, he continued to speak out the truth, in the open and without fear, since he used his real name to publish his views that even in today's alleged free Libya not many will dare to think, let alone voice in the open.
+Without a doubt Sifaw will be for ever one of Libya's heroes the real world has ever seen.
+Berbers around his charming company saw in him a dangerous personality stemming from his alert vision and simple attitude to life.
+A true legend of Berber history; a powerful and charismatic leader; a genius ahead of his time; a treasure of tales even recorded history miserably failed to notice; and a stern activist afraid of absolutely nothing, not even the dark sky and its mythical Stars.
+Nesmenser.

 The Assassination Attempt on Sifaw's Life:

-Having no other way to buy his loyalty or influence him to sell his soul, he was reportedly "hit-and-run" by a car on the 21st of February 1979, while trying to purchase some medicine for his child from the Najma chemist, nearby where he lived; only to wake up and find himself paralysed from the waist down and with broken bones and limbs.
+Having no other way to buy his loyalty or influence him to sell his soul, he was reportedly "hit-and-run" by a car on the 21st of February 1979, while trying to purchase some medicine for his child from the Najma chemist, nearby where he lived; only to wake up and find himself paralysed from the waist down and with broken skull, broken spine, smashed left arm, and smashed left thigh.
 According to his last notes, he was followed by the Libyan intelligence on a number of occasions leading to the assassination attempt.
 The original report compiled by Hay al-Andulus police in Tripoli, which carried the number (854/1979), listed a "chase" as the cause of the incident and not an "accident" as others had later claimed.
 In fact the same police report states that the car that hit him had followed him from one side of the dual carriageway to the opposite side of the road, therefore eliminating the accident claim altogether.
-According to Sifaw himself, reportedly in a latter letter which he intended to send to Gaddafi, the same police report even mentioned the name of the driver of the car that hit him, namely Hasan Alkilani Ahmed Alhmami", which he said he had no way of knowing if the name was real or "fictitious".
+According to Sifaw himself, reportedly in a latter letter [see links below for a copy] which he intended to send to Gaddafi, the same police report even mentioned the name of the driver of the car that hit him, namely Hasan Alkilani Ahmed Alhmami", which he said he had no way of knowing if the name was real or "fictitious".
 Bound to his wheelchair, he traveled around the world seeking medical help, without any noticeable success.
 This is not surprising, since all the Libyan departments including the embassies seemingly obstructed his moves for recovery, forged his medical reports, harassed his two children and wife, reduced his wages, refused to pay his insurance claim for so many agonising years, denied him access to medical facilities in Libya, and even was left to starve alone in his flat had it not been for a handful of his devoted friends.
 He died on the 29th of July 1994 while he was being treated in Tunisia.

 sifaw